rvermeulen/codeql-workshop-control-flow-java/README.md

 #### Exercise 9

 Multiple corner cases down the line the question arises whether there isn't a better way to solve our problem.
-While our current solutions get incrementally better we still have a lot of corner cases to cover.
+While our solutions improved incrementally, we still have a lot of corner cases to cover.
 For example, we didn't even consider that the qualifiers of the `initialize` calls are the same as the `someAction` calls.

 The answer to the question is yes.
 Data flow is analysis enabled by the CFG that can with a more succinct analysis specification and more precision answer the question we tried to solve with only the CFG.
 Is a method access preceded by another method access.

-As a precursor to the data flow workshop we are going to implement parts of an interprocedural dataflow configuration to find uses of `someAction` without a preceding call to `initialize`.
+As a precursor to the data flow workshop, we are going to implement parts of an interprocedural dataflow configuration to find uses of `someAction` without a preceding call to `initialize`.
 The core idea is to track the object instance to its use as a qualifier to the method access `someAction` and stop tracking the object instance if it is used as a qualifier to the method access `initialize`.

 Complete the dataflow configuration in [Exercise9.ql](solutions/Exercise9.ql)